Events, Festivals and Exhibitions

 Unesco recognised the Carnival as a Masterpiece of the Oral and Intangible Heritage of Humanity

-What to expect at the Barranquilla Carnival
+What to Expect at the Barranquilla Carnival 2026

 Make sure you are dressed up – the more colourful and extravagant the better – so you blend in with the local revellers.
 It’s a good idea to bring a hat, sunscreen and enough water to stay hydrated while, as always in big crowds, keeping an eye on your valuables.

-Barranquilla Carnival events
+Barranquilla Carnival Events

 Barranquilla Carnival

-Barranquilla Carnival costumes
+Barranquilla Carnaval costumes

-The agenda continues with the Festival Viva la Tradición that for three days will present the diversity of the Barranquilla Carnival that supports its status as a World Heritage Site with more than 800 folkloric groups that will perform for three continuous days in the Sagrado Corazón Park.
+The Barranquilla Carnaval agenda continues with the Festival Viva la Tradición that for three days will present the diversity of the Barranquilla Carnival that supports its status as a World Heritage Site with more than 800 folkloric groups that will perform for three continuous days in the Sagrado Corazón Park.

 • Festival of Special and Relationship Dances